-Most people know the world of Bushcraft Pants as excellent for the outdoors.
+Most people know the world of Bushcraft Pants as an excellent pair of pants for outdoor activities.
 However, their uses are seemingly endless.
 Campers and Hikers like them but they are also beloved by tactical professionals and survivalists.

-It’s not hard to see why, as Bushcraft Pants are made to work in numerous areas.
+It’s not hard to see why, as these pants are made to work in numerous areas.
 In all reality, they are perfect for your Doomsday Prepper just as much as a guy who goes camping every 6 months.

 They tend to be about the same price as other pants, but the way they are made often makes them superior to things like jeans for instance.
 They are quite literally made for the outdoors with some having been made for specialized situations.

-Instead, we wanted to discuss the pants and why they are so good.
-We will, of course, discuss what brands have done with their specific Bushcraft Pants too.
+We want to discuss the pants and why they are so good.
+We will, of course, discuss what brands have done with their specific pants too.
 Now, let’s get started.

 What Sets Bushcraft Pants Apart?

-Clearly there are many types of pants one can buy, so what really makes Bushcraft Pants any different from one of those?
-Simple, they are made to handle pretty much anything.
+Clearly, there are many types of pants one can buy, so what really makes these pants any different from one of those?
+Simple, they are made to handle pretty much anything and all weather conditions.

-They are made with tough, usually rip-proof material.
+These pants are designed with tough, usually rip-proof material.
 That makes them perfect for the outdoors, as you’ll likely come across a lot of things that can rip into your pants.
 The material used might be in other pants but not in the same way.

 For example, you’ll see something like G-1000 fabric.
 This is actually a blend of Polyester and Cotton but it’s tightly woven.
 This tight weaving makes it harder to rip.
 Let’s say a hole does happen, the materials are so tight that they won’t just rip along with the hole.
 Instead, they stand on their own and hold their shape.
 That prevents larger holes or rips from happening.

-On top of this, it’s G-1000 fabric is also treated with Greenland Wax.
+On top of this, it’s G-1000 fabric is also treated with Greenland Wax, a water repellent.
 This combines to give people a waterproof & windproof fabric.
-That is the kind of thing outdoor professionals love, as they can get everything they need.
-Yet this is just one type of fabric used in Bushcraft Pants.
+That is the kind of thing outdoor professionals love, as they can get everything they need in a pair of pants.
+Yet this is just one type of fabric used.

 Tactical Bushcraft Pants

-If it’s a popular outdoor or tactical clothing brand, it is very likely that they have some type of Bushcraft Pants.
+If it’s a popular outdoor or tactical clothing brand, it is very likely that they have the tactical pants you’re looking for.
 Of course, we should not get “outdoor clothing” and “tactical clothing” brands confused as they aren’t the same thing technically.

 5.11 Tactical & Tru-Spec are both great tactical brands with excellent pants all around.
-Their Bushcraft Pants are mostly made for tactical purposes.
-This means they’ll often be waterproof but also have other specializations too.
+Their pants are mostly made for tactical purposes.
+This means they’ll often be water resistant or waterproof but also have other specializations as well.

 The pants are made to be cool to wear, as in you won’t get too hot wearing them.
 Their pants also stretch well in all areas, allowing a person to move around without any risk of fabric stopping them.
-They also contain Deep Slash Pockets, allowing the storage of most knives.
+They also contain Deep Slash Pockets, allowing the storage of most knives, and most likely a small D-ring at the bottom of some belt loops.

-Of course, like most Bushcraft Pants you’re going to have a ton of pockets to store things.
+Of course, like most, you’re going to have cargo pockets and back pockets to store things.
 Yet Tactical types will have special pockets designed for specific tactical gear too.

 Outdoor Bushcraft Pants